 Evaluating and deciding on the appropriate technologies for your company’s specific requirements will generally take some time.
 However, the good news is that you can get started today.
 If you are planning to increase the security of your identity management program in the future with the implementation of a chip card based program, you can begin now with your ID cards, as long as they conform to these international standards.
 InstantCard offers an entry-level secure chip card, the Cryptomemory card from Atmel, which can provide an initial basis for your future secure ID badge program.
 For a very low additional cost, you can add this key technology to your cards, with certainty that the cards can be read by any industry-standard smart card reader.
 We carry these cards in stock, allowing you to easily take the first step toward enhanced ID card security.

-Of course, if a chip is to be included on your cards, your graphics and template design will have to take that into consideration.
+Of course, if a chip is to be included on your employee ID badges, your graphics and template design will have to take that into consideration.
 Our graphic designers are very familiar with these requirements, and would be pleased to help you come up with a pleasing design integrating the secure chip.
 Just let them know!